cscorley/doc2vec-feature-location/README.md

 ### Abstract

-> Feature location is a program comprehension activity in which a developer
+>Feature location is a program comprehension activity in which a developer
-> inspects source code to locate the classes or methods that implement a
+>inspects source code to locate the classes or methods that implement a feature
-> feature of interest.
-Many feature location techniques (FLTs) are based on
+>of interest.
+Many feature location techniques (FLTs) are based on text
-> text retrieval models, and in such FLTs it is typical for the models to be
+>retrieval models, and in such FLTs it is typical for the models to be trained
-> built from source code snapshots.
-However, source code evolution leads to
+>on source code snapshots.
+However, source code evolution leads to model
-> model obsolescence and thus to the need to retrain the model from the latest
+>obsolescence and thus to the need to retrain the model from the latest
-> snapshot.
+>snapshot.
 In this paper, we introduce a topic-modeling-based FLT in which the
-> model is built incrementally from source code *changesets*.
-By training an
+>model is built incrementally from source code history.
+By training an online
-> online learning algorithm using changesets, the FLT maintains an up-to-date
+>learning algorithm using changesets, the FLT maintains an up-to-date model
-> model without incurring the non-trivial computational cost associated with
+>without incurring the non-trivial computational cost associated with
-> retraining traditional FLTs.
-We demonstrate the robustness of the new FLT via
-> an empirical study of two popular text retrieval models: latent semantic
-> indexing and latent Dirichlet allocation.
-Overall, we studied over 1200
+>retraining traditional FLTs.
+Overall, we studied over 1,200 defects and
-> defects and features from 14 open-source Java projects.
-We also present a
+>features from 14 open-source Java projects.
+We also present a historical
-> *temporal simulation* in which we approximate how the FLT would perform
+>simulation that demonstrates how the FLT performs as a project evolves.
+Our
-> throughout the evolution of a project.
+>results indicate that the accuracy of a changeset-based FLT is similar to that
+>of a snapshot-based FLT, but without the retraining costs.

 ### Description